Summary: Is Credit Control Corporation suing you for a debt? SoloSuit can help you take a stand and win in court.

 Motion to Compel Arbitration: Send this document if your loan or credit card agreement contains an arbitration clause.
 This clause makes it challenging and expensive for Credit Control Corporation to come after you in court.
 Watch this video to learn more about how a Motion to Compel Arbitration can help your case:

-Debt Lawsuit Settlement Letter: This document proposes an arrangement to settle the debt outside the courts.
+SoloSettle: Use this to propose an arrangement to settle the debt outside the courts.
 You can request to pay less than the original amount and avoid the expensive court process.
 To learn more about how to negotiate a debt settlement, check out this video:

 After completing the document, our attorney will review it at a small fee, and we will file it with the courts and send a copy to Credit Control Corporation.